Skip to main content

 If a scam is causing you problems with debt, talk to a financial counsellor.
 This is a free and confidential service to help you get your finances back on track.

-Being scammed is a horrible experience.
+Being scammed is a horrible experience that can take a toll on your emotional wellbeing.
 If you need someone to talk to (24 hours a day, 7 days a week) contact: